Today I’m going to cover domicile in Private international law.

-Five important things on a domicile can be drawn from the above meaning.
+Five important things about a domicile can be drawn from the above meaning.

-- Third the law of domicile operates on a chronological basis.
+- the law of domicile operates on a chronological basis.

-- Forth a tentative definition is that a domicile is a permanent home
+- a tentative definition is that a domicile is a permanent home

-- Lastly, most people’s domicile is regarded as the place where has permanently resided.
+- most people’s domicile is regarded as the place where has permanently resided.